Roksikod/Hello_StreamAPI/README.md

 Continuing to study Java.

-In this repository I study the Stream API.
+In this repository I am studying the Stream API.

 Main topics:
 - Lambda expressions, Predicate and Functional Interface